 President George Bush blocked China Aero Technology Import & Export Co.’s acquisition of a Washington-based aerospace manufactory company, MAMCO Manufacturing, Inc. President Barack Obama blocked SANY Heavy Industry Co., Ltd-backed Ralls Corp.’s investment in building a wind power plant in Oregon because the plant was too close to a U.S. Navy base.
 President Barack Obama also blocked a Chinese company’s acquisition of a German semiconductor company, AIXTRON SE, because the acquisition would have also included the company’s U.S. subsidiary and assets in California.

-CFIUS has opposed many investments and acquisitions from various countries during the last three decades; the investors ended up withdrawing the deals without escalating the issue to the White House.
-CFIUS Chairman Steven Mnuchin commented in May that CFIUS investigation does not specifically target investors from China or any particular country and that CFIUS would not block any foreign investments without there being a threat to U.S. national security.
+CFIUS has opposed many investments and acquisitions from various countries during the last three decades; most investors withdrew the deals like Ant Financial without escalating the issue to the White House.
+CFIUS Chairman Steven Mnuchin commented in May 2017 that CFIUS investigation does not specifically target investors from China or any particular country and that CFIUS would not block any foreign investments without there being a threat to U.S. national security.

 CFIUS was established by President Gerald Ford in 1975.
 It was first exercised to supervise foreign direct investments in the United States.
 Its jurisdiction had since expanded, and its process was changed to review any national security concerns related to foreign companies investing in and taking control of U.S. companies.
 Currently, CFIUS is composed of the heads of the Department of the Treasury, Department of Justice, Department of Homeland Security, Department of Commerce, Department of Defense, Department of State, Department of Energy, the Office of the U.S. Trade Representative and Office of Science & Technology Policy.
 The Secretary of the Treasury is the Chairperson of CFIUS.